our-story-media/ourstory-resources/doc_gen/guide/preparation/README.md

 <Leader>

-Before deploying to a community, you need to consider how the Our Story process will work within the specific context, and work with the community or other organisations to understand the expectations and process goals.
+Before deploying to a community, you need to consider how the Indaba process will work within the specific context, and work with the community or other organisations to understand the expectations and process goals.

 </Leader>